-The Company's Long-Term Incentive Program is generally comprised of the following three components: (i) the Company's long term incentive plan effective January 1, 2011, as amended February 25, 2014 and November 11, 2014 (the "LTIP"); (ii) the Company's restricted share unit plan effective January 1, 2011 as amended February 25, 2014 and November 11, 2014 (the "RSU Plan"), pursuant to which RSUs are awarded; and (iii) the EDSU Plan, pursuant to which EDSUs are awarded, all of which are collectively intended to reward senior executive management for their sustained contributions to the Company and provide an incentive to enhance long-term performance and maximize Shareholder value.
+For Fiscal 2017, the Company's Long-Term Incentive Program was generally comprised of the following three components: (i) the Company's LTIP effective January 1, 2011, as amended; (ii) the Company's RSU Plan effective January 1, 2011, as amended, pursuant to which RSUs are awarded; and (iii) the EDSU Plan, pursuant to which EDSUs are awarded, all of which are collectively intended to reward senior executive management for their sustained contributions to the Company and provide an incentive to enhance long-term performance and maximize Shareholder value.
 In addition, STIP awards granted to executive officers are eligible for contribution to the EDSU Plan, in whole or in part and without matching by the Company, thereby facilitating support for the achievement of ownership thresholds required by the Executive Share Ownership Policy, reducing the cash requirements of the Company, and further encouraging a longer-term focus on Shareholder value.
-EDSUs credited to a participants account in connection with an STIP award contribution vest immediately.
+EDSUs credited to a participant's account in connection with an STIP award contribution vest immediately.

-(i) Long-Term Incentive Plan
+(i) Long-Term Incentive Plan ("LTIP")